Answering How MPLX May Weather The Energy Crisis

 Most of the call centered on those issues.
 The company made its vision clear with "slowing volume growth in the northeast will allow our portfolio of premier assets in the region to continue to deliver positive cash flow, which can be deployed to our other strategic investments especially in the Permian."

-It views major Permian area projects critical, projects such as the Wink-to-Webster joint venture with among others Plains All American (NYSE:PAA) and Capline Reversing yet another joint venture with Plains.
+It views major Permian area projects critical.
+Projects include Wink-to-Webster joint venture with among others Plains All American (NYSE:PAA) and Capline reversal, yet another joint venture with Plains.
 Project completion for Wink is still expected in early 2021.

-Of the Capline reversing project, the company commented,
+Of the Capline reversal project, the company commented,

 "Once reversed, Capline will be capable of supplying discounted Mid-Continent and Canadian crude to St. James, Louisiana, which has a direct connection to MPC's Garyville refinery.
 We expect Capline to begin light crude service in mid-2021 and heavy crude service in 2022."